 What is Mens Rea?

-Mens Rea refers to the intention behind an ACT.
-The intention of a person makes them act when this intention is guilty, the same act constitutes a crime provided other conditions are also fulfilled.
+Mens Rea refers to the intention behind an act.
+The intention of a person makes him act and when this intention is guilty, the same act constitutes a crime provided other conditions are also fulfilled.

 In other words, Mens Rea means some blameworthy mental condition irrespective of the fact that such an intention is constituted by knowledge otherwise.

 The only time when this mental element is not needed to establish criminal liability is when the statutory provision directly lists the offence as under strict liability.
 That is, irrespective of the fact that the wrong-doer had no guilty intention, the wrong-does will be criminally liable.

 The general idea of crime associates guilt not with the mere conduct but with a guilty mind, that is, generally there is no crime without an evil mind.
 This idea is well expressed by the Latin maxim actus non facit reum, nisi mens sit rea.
 Act and intent both must concur to constitute a crime, that is, physical as well as mental element both must combine to constitute a crime.
 Of course, mental element varies according to different nature of different crimes.
 Though essentially a rule of common law, the principle of mens rea has been followed in statutory offences as well, though in some cases liability may be fixed without any proof of guilty mind.

 Thus, for the offence of bigamy, it is a defence that the convict honestly believed her husband to be dead but for a charge of abducting an underage girl, an honest and reasonable belief that the girl was major was declared to be no defence.
 In later decisions, however, the House of Lords has taken a view that mens rea shall be a constituting element of crime unless expressly or by necessary implication, its application has been ruled out.

 In Sherras v.
 De Rutzen, it was observed that mens rea is an essential element in every offence except in the following three cases: